theobald-software/helpcenter.theobald-software.github.io/projects/xtract-is/docs/getting-started.md

 3. Double-click the XTRACT Connection Manager.
 The window "XTRACT Connection Manager" opens.<br>
 ![Connection-Manager](assets/images/xis/documentation/sap-connection/Connection-Manager.png){:class="img-responsive" }
 4. Enter the system details of your SAP system and enter the SAP username and password of an SAP system or dialogue user.

-	!!! tip
 Input values for the SAP connection can be found in the Properties of the SAP Logon Pad or they can be requested from the SAP Basis team.
 5. Click **[Test connection]** to validate the connection parameters.
 6. Click **[OK]** to save the XTRACT Connection Manager.

 For more information, see [Documentation: SAP Connection](documentation/sap-connection/index.md).

-### Add Xtract {{ Components }} to a Data Flow Task
+### Use Xtract {{ Components }} in Data Flow Tasks

 1. Set up a **Data Flow Task** by dragging the dataflow component into the "Control Flow" canvas.
 Double-click the dataflow component to open the dataflow canvas.
 2. Make sure that at least one XTRACT Connection Manager is available in the data flow task.
-3. Drag & drop an Xtract {{ components }} from the SSIS toolbox into the data flow task:
+3. Drag & drop an Xtract {{ component }} from the SSIS toolbox into the data flow task:
 ![xis_component](assets/images/xis/getting-started/xis_component.png){:class="img-responsive"}
 4. Double-click the Xtract {{ component }}.
 An XTRACT Connection Manager is automatically assigned and the main window of the {{ component }} opens.
 The majority of the functions of the {{ component }} can be accessed in the main window.